vuiseng9/nervana-distiller/readme.md

 # Using nervana-distiller
 *May'19*

+This repo provides an operating enviroment for nervana-systems/distiller.
+Why? standardization on workflow.
 We rely on pre-built pytorch docker image and the rest of the operation will be carried out in docker runtime.

 ```
 git clone https://github.com/vuiseng9/nervana-distiller
+cd nervana-distiller

+# Launch pytorch docker runtime
 ./run_docker.sh

 # =========================================================